 Berg graduated from the Practical Nursing program at Fergus Falls Community College and the Registered Nursing program at Rochester Community & Technical College She earned her Bachelor of Science in Nursing from the University of Phoenix and her Master's in Nursing Education from Western Governors University.

-Her capstone project addressed the gap between emergency preparedness education/training and the nursing program graduate.
+Her capstone project for her master's degree addressed the gap between emergency preparedness education/training and the nursing program graduate.

 "All educators and field supervisors have indicated there is a need for this education and within nursing programs is the best time to deliver the content, however no one has been able to incorporate the necessary education component.
 Colleges and universities could really benefit from a curriculum in place that incorporates paramedic, x-ray, law enforcement, nursing and fire service students.
 When I continue my education further, this would definitely be an area I would love to focus on."

 Berg is currently a doctoral student at Winona State University in Practice & Leadership Innovations.